syedfaysel/python/CSE111 (OOP)/Module 1/readme.md

 ## L4

 > parameterized constructor | Instance variable

-> Waht is instance and attribute in Python?
+> What is instance and attribute in Python?

 An instance attribute is a Python variable belonging to one, and only one, object.
 This variable is only accessible in the scope of this object and it is defined inside the constructor function, __init__(self,..) of the class.
 so, basically instance variable and attributes are similar.